bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 We begin with the Android device.

-Install the app <a title="https://play.google.com/store/apps/details?id=com.aes.cron4phonefree&hl=en" href="https://play.google.com/store/apps/details?id=com.aes.cron4phonefree&hl=en" target="_blank">Cron4Phone</a> and open it.
+Install the app [Cron4Phone](https://play.google.com/store/apps/details?id=com.aes.cron4phonefree&hl=en) and open it.
 Go to the tab &#8220;Tasks&#8221; and add a task via the menu in that view.

 Create a task to start ADB-over-WiFi:

   1. Enter a name e.g. &#8220;start adb wifi&#8221;
   2. Check &#8220;Active&#8221;
   3. Enter a cron expression in the second text field.
-For example &#8220;0 7 \* \* 1,2,3,4,5&#8221;, in order to start the task on weekdays at 7 o&#8217;clock.
-You can find more information about the cron syntax <a title="http://en.wikipedia.org/wiki/Cron#CRON_expression" href="http://en.wikipedia.org/wiki/Cron#CRON_expression" target="_blank">here at Wikipedia</a>.
+For example `0 7 \* \* 1,2,3,4,5`, in order to start the task on weekdays at 7 o&#8217;clock.
+You can find more information about the cron syntax [here at Wikipedia](http://en.wikipedia.org/wiki/Cron#CRON_expression).
   4. Enter the script below into the third text field. **Attention:** Make sure to avoid typos!
 Android&#8217;s word completion is a bit annoying here.
   5. Save the task.